- Incompatible Routers

 Incompatible Routers

 The following routers have known issues with the chip used with Flair.
 Please contact support if you have one of these routers.
+If you have an old router that you can hook up,

 - Arris D63450, D63450A